tyler-lemke/Get-Your-First-Dev-Job/README.md

 - Imposters Syndrome (thinking you are worse than you are)
 - The Dunning-Kruger Effect (thinking you are much better than you are)
 - Not sticking to a systemized process that will nearly guarantee results
+- Being too afraid to start the actual job search
+- Showing up unprepared for technical interviews, half the battle is getting to an interview (it may be less if you network), the other half is being competent enough to get the job

 Here is a daily schedule you can use as a sort of blueprint for the next 3-6 months as you plan to land a job